-Bellingham is a laid back community, with Western Washington University to keep it lively with the college crowd.
-It is surrounded by a bay, lakes and mountains, close to the Canadian border and the San Juan Islands, to name a few of its characteristics.
-You will enjoy the atmosphere at PeaceHealth Medical Center Pediatrics, the staff and physicians.
-Each visiting professor trip brings its own characteristics, this is one of the most flexible sites and they pride themselves on making the trip as enjoyable for the visiting professor as it is for them.
+Bellingham is a laid back community with a lively Western Washington University college crowd.
+It is surrounded by lakes and mountains and is close to the Canadian border and the San Juan Islands.
+You will enjoy the atmosphere at PeaceHealth Medical Group Pediatrics, the staff and physicians.
+Each visiting professor trip is unique.
+This is one of the most flexible sites and they pride themselves on making the trip as enjoyable as possible for the Visiting Professor.

 WWAMI Site Coordinators:

 Jordana Hawkins, MD

 click here to see contact info (UW NetID login required)

 2901 Squalicum Parkway

 Jordana Hawkins, James Bochsler, Joan Cervisi, Catharine Eleey, Laurie Emert, Peter Filuk, Tiffany Gilbey, Amy Haley, Amy Harley, Melanie Hartley, Mara Kelley, Josie Lee, Monika Mahal, Harpreet Nagra, Lessli Putney, Jennifer Rosquist, Greg Thompson, Steven Wallace, Anne Welsh, Greg Welsh

 Bellingham is 90 miles north of Seattle, up Interstate 5.
 It is about 20 miles from the Canadian Border.
 It faces Bellingham Bay and the San Juan Islands.
 It is bordered on the East side by the Cascade Mountain range and is under the shadow of Mt.
 Baker.

 Bellingham is large enough to have many city-type amenities yet far enough from the greater Seattle/Everett area to retain a good deal of small town feel.